AutumnsGrove/ImageUploaderWordpress/README.md

 # WordPress WebP Image Replacer

+> **⚠️ ARCHIVED**: This project is no longer maintained.
+Development was discontinued due to difficulties with WordPress REST API authentication and hosting compatibility issues.

 Automate replacing PNG images with compressed WebP versions in your WordPress media library and update all post/page references.

 ## Features